Validator-POSTHUMAN/contributions/CryptoDungeon.md

 |                  | Sputnik Network Version 2.0              | -                      | -                                                     |

-## We spread the information about Agoric among russian-speaking community of Cosmos Ecosystem:
+## We spread the information about CryptoDungeon among russian-speaking community of Cosmos Ecosystem:
 - **YouTube** (12k subscribers)

 ### Videos